Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Non-commutative classical model of Yukawa and Lee-Wick potential

 \subsection{The NC Yukawa potential}

 The well-known Yukawa potential is given by

-where $k$ is the potential strength, and $\mu$ represents the reduced mass between two particles.
-Since the Yukawa potential is central, we change the variables to spherical coordinates $(r,\theta,\phi)$, and the Hamiltonian eq.(\ref{2}) takes the form
+where $k$ is the coupling constant and $\mu$ is an effective parameter related to the reduced mass of the two-body system, which defines the characteristic interaction length scale.
+Since the Yukawa potential is central, we introduce spherical coordinates $(r,\theta,\phi)$, and the Hamiltonian in Eq.~(\ref{2}) takes the form